Favourable modules: Filtrations, polytopes, Newton-Okounkov bodies and flat degenerations: The structure of the closure of the highest weight orbit as a toric variety

 The variety $X(S)$ is a toric variety, it admits a dense orbit by the torus $T=(\bC^*)^N$, which acts by scaling the variables $z_i$.}

+In general the homogeneous coordinate ring of $X(S)$ is the semigroup algebra of the graded semigroup in $\bN\times\bZ^N$ generated by $\{1\}\times S$.
 Now assume that $S$ is the set of lattice points inside a normal polytope $P$.
 Let us consider the polyhedral cone $C(S)$ consisting of elements of the form $(n,\bs)$, $\bs\in nP$.
 The set of lattice points in $C(S)$ is equal to the set $(n,\bs)$, $\bs\in nS$.
 Clearly, this set forms a semigroup.
 We denote by $R(S)$ the complex group algebra of this semigroup.
 We have $R(S)=\bigoplus_{n\ge 0} R_n(S)$ and the dimension of $R_n(S)$ is given by the cardinality of $nS$.
 The ring $R(S)$ is the homogeneous coordinate ring of the projective variety $X(S)$.